 All DCCV services are confidential and provided by bilingual/bicultural counselors and trained student interns.
-With the generous support of our donors, all services are available at no cost and are provided in the native language of the client through DCCV’s in-house Translation & Interpreting Center.
+With the generous support of our donors, most services are available at no cost and are provided in the native language of the client through DCCV’s in-house Translation & Interpreting Center.

 Click here to be taken to our frequently asked questions page.